Posts: 36,980

 DC is a symptom, not the cause.
 The cause is basic voter stupidity and economic ignorance.

-In 1979 I knew kids who brought knives, bb guns and sling shots to school.
-The freshman school had a gun club.
-The teachers and coaches were WWII, Korean and Vietnam Vets.
-Today, the male teachers are pu$$ies who have never been in a schoolyard fight let alone combat.
 From the time I was in cub scouts until I graduated from high school I always carried a pocket knife.
 And Iâ€m guessing most of the boys did then.
 Never got in trouble and no one ever got stabbed.
-The only restriction is that you couldnâ€t carry a switch blade or a blade longer than 4â€.Â
+The only restriction is that you couldnâ€t carry a switch blade or a blade longer than 4”.

 Fast forward to my sonâ€s experience in school 35 years later, a kid got suspended for carrying a fingernail clippers.